bkmgit/JUBE/docs/glossar.rst

       * ``sum``: sum
       * ``cnt``: counter

-      These variabels can be accessed within the the result creation or to create derived pattern by ``variable_name_<statistic_option>`` e.g. ``${nodes_min}``
+      These variables can be accessed within the the result creation or to create derived pattern by ``variable_name_<statistic_option>`` e.g. ``${nodes_min}``

       The variable name itself always matches the first match.